- Last updated:

 Racism.
 It Stops with Me is a national strategy that aims to promote a clear understanding of what racism is, and how it can be prevented and reduced.
 Racism has no place in Australia.
 Join the campaign and take a stand.

-Queensland Multicultural Month is held in August each year.
-Multicultural Queensland Month is the state’s largest multicultural celebration.
+Held in August each year, Multicultural Queensland Month is the state’s largest multicultural celebration.
 It brings together people from across the state to perform, share, taste, listen, and learn.
 It acknowledges that, while we may come from different cultures, we all love living in Queensland.
 If you would like to keep up-to-date with multicultural initiatives held in Queensland all year round:

 Event and project support